sajjadh47/woo-cart-additional-fee/readme.txt

 2. Additional Fee displayed in cart using Woocommerce Cart Additional Fee plugin.

 == Changelog ==
+= 2.0.1 =
+- Minor changes in codebase only.
+= 2.0.0 =
+- Checked for compatibility for wp 6.7
 = 1.0.4 =
 - Checked for compatibility for wp 6.6
 = 1.0.3 =